Coverage-based Example Selection for In-Context Learning: Results

 \subsection{Coverage-based Set Selection}

-\paragraph{Impact on performance} From Fig. \ref{fig:set}, we see that coverage-based set selection is most effective in compositional splits where it improves the average performance of all metrics including \cossc{}.
+\paragraph{Impact on performance} From Fig. \ref{fig:set}, we see that coverage-based set selection is most effective in compositional splits where it improves the average performance of all metrics, including \cossc{}.
 This shows the importance of selecting demonstrations as a set in compositional settings where examples demonstrating all the salient aspects of the test input are even less likely to exist.
 The set extension is less effective in IID splits and even hurts performance for \cossc{} and vanilla unigram \bmsc{}.
 Overall, \bsrsc{} and \bmsc{} with larger substructures benefit the most from the set extension.

-\tightparagraph{Recall of Syntactic Structures} The above results might be explained by Fig. \ref{fig:coverage} where we see that set-extensions \cossc{} and unigram \bmsc{} reduce the recall of substructures of the test input whereas the recalls increase with set-extensions of both \bmsc{}\textsc{[4-gram]} and \bmsc{}\textsc{[4-depst]}, and even \bsrsc{}, which does not explicity consider these substructures.
-We refer the reader to App. \ref{app:ablations}, for analyses of the impact of reordering of demonstrations selected using set metrics on their performances.
+We provided further analyses of improvements from set selection and the impact of reordering in App. \ref{app:ablations}.

 \lstset{ basicstyle=\ttfamily , breaklines=true, aboveskip=0pt }